The Ethics and Execution of Deep Web Searches

 2. The OSINT Data Swap

 Hackers use clear-web OSINT to attack; defenders use dark-web OSINT to protect.
 When a company experiences a breach, the data rarely stays on the Dark Web forever.
-It is eventually parsed into massive "combo lists" (email:password combinations) and traded on clear-web forums like Telegram or RaidForums (historically).
+It is often repackaged into "combo lists" (email:password combinations) and redistributed across other forums or messaging channels.

 3. The Ethical Framework

-Scanning the Dark Web occupies a legal gray area.
+Scanning the Dark Web involves legal and policy constraints that vary by jurisdiction and source.
 TraxinteL enforces strict boundaries:

 - No Purchasing: We do not buy stolen data or interact financially with threat actors.
 Doing so directly funds criminal syndicates.